climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 ## Building Step 10 @showdialog
 ![stepbystep](https://raw.githubusercontent.com/Jessica-forwardedu/pxt-fwd-edu/main/tutorial-assets/gr3-wind1-lvl2-sbs10.png)

-## Build Step 11 @showdialog
+## Building Step 11 @showdialog
 ![stepbystep](https://raw.githubusercontent.com/Jessica-forwardedu/pxt-fwd-edu/main/tutorial-assets/gr3-wind1-lvl2-sbs11.png)

-## Building Step 12 @showdialog
-We need to connect our project to the computer to make it come to life with code!
-The code will be the instructions that tell our micro: bit what to do.

 ## Activity 2: Coding @showdialog
 We need to connect our project to the computer to make it come to life with code!
-The code will be the instructions that tell our micro: bit what to do.
+The code will be the instructions that tell our micro:bit what to do.

 ## Coding Step 1 @showdialog
 IMPORTANT!
 Make sure your Climate Action Kit Breakout Board is turned on and your micro:bit is plugged into your computer.